guykozlovskij/project-4-client/README.md

 <a name="splitting"></a>

 ### Splitting Up
 We once again decided to split the workload.
-As Chris went on to work functionality such register, login, cloning and editing songs, I proceeded build the Song Index page, Song Expanded view and took the lead establishing a visual theme for our website.
+As Chris went on to work on functionalities such register, login, cloning and editing songs, I proceeded build the Song Index page, Song Expanded view and took the lead establishing a visual theme for our website.

 <a name="design"></a>